 Step 3: Fill and Bake

-- Spread them in the fryer basket in a single layer and air fry at 350°F for 5-6 mins.
+- Bake in Air Fryer: Spread them in the fryer basket in a single layer and air fry at 350°F for 5-6 mins.
 (Pic 3)

-The Oven method works best for this simple appetizer for a party or get-together because the larger oven space allows you to bake multiple batches at a time.
+The Oven method works best for this simple appetizer for a party or gathering because the larger oven space allows you to bake multiple batches at once.

-I typically account for 3 phyllo cups per person, if there is another appetizer on the menu.
+I typically account for three phyllo cups per person if there is another appetizer on the menu.
 As a standalone appetizer, consider 4-5 per person.

 - If substituting amchur, add 1 ½ tablespoons lemon or lime juice instead.

-- Keep the phyllo cups frozen until ready to fill.
-If the phyllo cups become too warm, the butter between the layers will melt, preventing a delicate, light, flaky texture.
+- Keep the phyllo cups frozen until you are ready to fill them.
+If they become too warm, the butter between the layers will melt, resulting in a crumbly texture.

 📖 Recipe